Will-777/wordpot2/README.md

 # Wordpot2

 Wordpot2 is a Wordpress honeypot which detects probes for plugins, themes, timthumb and other common files used to fingerprint a wordpress installation.
-The original program is wordpot from Brindisi. https://github.com/gbrindisi/wordpot
+Wordpot2 is a fork of Worpot project from Brindisi.
+The link is here: https://github.com/gbrindisi/wordpot

 It is a tentative to move this working Python2 script with Flask version 0.x to